ISISComputingGroup/ibex_developers_manual/doc/iocs/testing/Running-IOCs.md

     GALIL_03__DEVSIM=1
     EGXCOLIM_01__RECSIM=1

-*Note inline comments are not possible within `globals.txt`, so should be on a new line.
-If added in line they may be read as part of the configuration value.*
+*Note: inline comments are not possible within `globals.txt`, so should be on a new line.
+If added inline they may be read as part of the configuration value.*

 ## Reading a Compressed Hex PV